The ecommerce lifecycle and the three stages of growth

 Looking to grow your business?

-As an ecommerce agency that has developed successful strategies for numerous well-known brands, Space 48 and its development team has been through countless business growth journeys.
+As an ecommerce agency that has developed successful strategies for numerous well-known brands, Space 48 and its design, engineering and growth marketing teams have been through countless business growth journeys.
 Although there’s no one-size-fits-all formula for lasting success in retail, as every brand’s requirements and circumstances are unique, there are typical patterns and stages that online businesses go through which form an ecommerce lifecycle.

 Space 48 founder Jon Woodall discusses his ecommerce lifecycle model, which he created to assess the stages that most ecommerce businesses go through and reveals how to maintain lasting growth with strategic solutions:

 The three stages of the ecommerce business lifecycle

 I have defined these following three stages, which are the most common lifecycle growth stages of ecommerce companies, as they move along their journeys: